 Other recent bills to legalize marijuana, such as the Marijuana Justice Act, introduced by Sen. Cory Booker (D-NJ) and the Marijuana Revenue and Regulation Act, introduced by Sen. Ron Wyden (D-OR), take a similar approach.

 As the cannabis industry continues to mature, Medical Marijuana, Inc. will bring you developments as they unfold.
-You can learn more about what to expect from the cannabis industry in 2019 here or visit our news feed for the biggest headlines from across the cannabis world.
+You can learn more cannabis in our cannabis education section, and about changes to cannabis policy in the U.S. and around the world on our news feed, or you can find cannabis laws by state on our marijuana legalization map.